CONABIO/antares3-docker/antares3-datacube/conabio_deployment/README.md

 ### Workers

-Choose interface, number of workers and memory limit and change them according to your deployment in variables `replicas`, `interface`, `memory` of next command
+Change interface, number of workers and memory limit according to your deployment in variables `replicas`, `interface`, `memory` of next command

 ```
 replicas=2